FyraLabs/skystreamer/README.md

 Please see the `skystreamer/examples` directory for examples on how to use SkyStreamer as a library.

+### Prometheus Exporter

+SkyStreamer also has a Prometheus exporter implementation that can be used to show statistics about Bluesky posts as a whole.

+See [skystreamer-prometheus-exporter](./skystreamer-prometheus-exporter) for the implentation.

+You can also use the Docker image from `ghcr.io/fyralabs/skystreamer-prometheus-exporter:latest` to run the exporter.
+Configure it like you would normally configure Prometheus data sources.

+The data itself only includes numbers of posts and various counters per metric, and does not include any actual post data except for external link domains and hashtags.

+#### Environment Variables

+- `MAX_SAMPLE_SIZE`: Maximum number of posts to count before overflow, default is none (Max `u64`).
+- `NORMALIZE_LANGS`: Attempt to normalize post language codes to their respective [IETF BCP 47](https://www.ietf.org/rfc/bcp/bcp47.html) codes, default is `true`.
+Set to `false` to export raw codes from the AT firehose.

 ## Older implementation

 SkyStreamer was originally implemented as a simple Python script.
 You can find the old implementation in the `legacy` directory.